WATCH NOW: Video shows man fleeing from Monona police two days before he drown in lagoon

-Video released Wednesday by the state Department of Justice shows a man fleeing from Monona police on foot in June, just two days before his body was found dead in a nearby lagoon.
+Video released Wednesday by the state Department of Justice shows a man fleeing from Monona police on foot in June, two days before his body was found in a nearby lagoon.

 Also released Wednesday for the first time was the reason Monona police officer were pursuing the man in the first place.